mit41301/CODABAR-ITF-CODE39-UPC-EAN/README.md

 Choose the appropriate DOS or WINDOWS file for GW-BASIC or QBASIC.

 Tested on WINDOWS 10 and WINDOWS 11 using QB64 compiler.
 Output verified using smartphone apps using Android and iOS.
+The programs were tested and verified with DOSBox.
+DOSBox requires few changes in the source BASIC file compared to QB64.
+So the code are kept different for QB64 and DOSBox.
+But DOSBox code will run on bothe DOSBox as well as QB64.

 **PS:** The **CODE 3OF9** accepts only uppercase letters.
 There is an feature which automatically enables the **CAPS LOCK** before entering the user strings.
 While leaving the program the CAPS LOCK left to previous state before invoking this program.
 It was achived by the following lines in the **CODE3OF9** source code